REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Scenario 2: When There’s Excess Cash Leftover

-In some cases, an investor may have found a new property, but the new deals only requires a portion of the total sale proceeds they received from their previous property.
+In some cases, an investor may have found a new property, but the new deals only require a portion of the total sale proceeds they received from their previous property.
 As such, they need somewhere else to put the remainder of their cash, in order to avoid paying taxes on the capital gains from this excess cash.

 Again, RealtyMogul provides a great alternative solution, by allowing investors to inject this excess cash in increments as little as $5,000.